center-for-threat-informed-defense/m3tid/docs/getting-started.rst

 --------------------------------------

-Threat-informed defense is not intended to replace a baseline security program but rather threat-informed defense enhances that basline program and gives it focus.
+Threat-informed defense is not intended to replace a baseline security program but rather threat-informed defense enhances that baseline program and gives it focus.
 It enables organizations to enhance their defenses proactively and adaptively against evolving threats.
 By focusing on understanding adversaries' TTPs, organizations can effectively prioritize their defensive measures and make better-informed decisions about